The Message of Jesus: Your Invitation to the Kingdom of God

 The great reversal

-But Jesus’ original invitation to enter the kingdom was not received in a vacuum.
-Jesus’ proclamation of the kingdom of God, accompanied by impressive signs and wonders, electrified a nation chafing under the Roman Empire.
+Jesus’ proclamation of the kingdom of God, accompanied by impressive signs and wonders, excited a nation suffering under the Roman Empire.
 This is one reason Jesus had to clarify what he meant by the kingdom of God.

 The Jews in Jesus’ day were looking for a strongman to restore their nation to the glory days of David and Solomon.
 But Jesus’ message was “doubly revolutionary,” in the words of British scholar N.T.
 Wright.
 For one thing, Jesus took the popular expectation of a Jewish superstate throwing off the Roman yoke, and transformed it.
 He turned the widespread hope of political salvation into a message of spiritual deliverance: the gospel!